 3. Create a Plan for Where to Go and What to Do

 In Alberta, it’s not a question of whether a hailstorm will strike, but when.
 That’s why it makes good sense to prepare in advance so you’re ready to react quickly if you ever need to.
 Start by identifying where to seek shelter if a hailstorm starts and determine what outside items need to be sheltered.
 Select an area without windows as with hail there is always a potential for glass to break.

 Make sure your family is aware of what to do in the event of a severe storm.
 Everyone should know how to shut off the power, water and gas – and just in case, know the location of the family first aid kit.

 Keep fire extinguishers handy and teach everyone in your home how to use them.
 You’ll also want to have fresh batteries and a battery-powered TV or radio on hand to stay informed if the power goes out.

 4. Keep Important Papers Close by and Duplicated Elsewhere

-Keep a list of important information close by (in your safe room if possible), including emergency contact numbers and the names and numbers of your close neighbours, insurance agent, property manager and/or landlord.
-In addition, compile your insurance policy numbers and important information about your family’s medical conditions and prescriptions, vehicles and bank account numbers.
+Keep a list of important information close by, including emergency contact numbers and the names and numbers of your close neighbours, insurance agent, property manager and/or landlord.
+In addition, compile your insurance policy numbers and important information about your family’s medical conditions and prescriptions, vehicles, and bank account numbers.
 You may also want to document how to access radio and TV stations that may broadcast important emergency storm information.
-Make sure important documents like birth certificates, SIN cards, insurance policies, wills and documentation of your home’s contents (lists and photographs) are stored in a water- and fire-proof safe or a safety deposit box at your bank, or both.
+Make sure important documents like birth certificates, SIN cards, insurance policies, wills, and documentation of your home’s contents (lists and photographs) are stored in a water- and fire-proof safe or a safety deposit box at your bank, or both.
 It’s also a good idea to have all this information scanned and backed up to an offsite or cloud storage service.